-Fresh herbs, your favorite cheese, and eggs are all you need for a super speedy meal that tastes incredible.
-Although most people would probably consider this meal breakfast, I prepare it often for dinner.
-With basil and chives growing in our garden and eggs and cheese always in the fridge, it’s a meal I can always whip up when I feel as though I have the proverbial nothing to eat or no time to cook.
+Although most people would probably consider this meal breakfast, I often prepare it for dinner.
+With basil and chives growing in our garden and eggs and cheese always in the fridge, it’s a meal that I can always whip up when I feel like I have the proverbial nothing to eat or little time to cook.

 - 4-5 eggs (see notes)